 Otherwise, distinct fields of research such as research on prisoners of war, concentration camp inmates, forced laborers, re-education camps for the conversion of the “German people”, DPs and refugees interlink within the network.
 This approach investigates in a more differentiated manner than it has before various functions as well as continuities, discontinuities and aspects of knowledge transfer in the history and development of this spatial instrument of power and domination.
 The “inner worlds” of the camps, the subjective experiences associated with the camp confinement, the practices of how people dealt with the respective camp conditions as well as the interweaving of selected camps with their direct and indirect surroundings are explored in the context of site-specific case studies.
 In order to create a sound knowledge foundation (basic research), the research project pays special attention to saving sources (documentation and archives) and available knowledge about the camps and the groups of people confined to them.

 The interested public can participate in the production of knowledge (“Citizen Science” and “digital research platform”) when equally important questions arise in terms of cultural memories, the transfer of knowledge, and in enabling innovative formats to develop.

-Head of the research project: Dieter Bacher
+Head of the research group: Dieter Bacher